nametaggle/nametaggle.github.io/ref/privacypolicy.md

 ### Third-Party Service Providers

-We may share your information with third parties that perform services for us or on our behalf, including payment processing, data analysis, email delivery, hosting services, customer service, and marketing assistance.
+We may share your information with third parties that perform services for us or on our behalf, including payment processing, data analysis, email delivery, hosting services, customer service, authentication, and marketing assistance.

 ### Marketing Communications

-With your consent, or with an opportunity for you to withdraw consent, we may share your information with third parties for marketing purposes, as permitted by law.
+We do not share share your information with third parties for marketing purposes.

 ### Interactions with Other Users